ishandutta2007/browserprint/README.md

 ### Client/server time difference (minutes)
-The approximate amount of difference between the time on the client's computer and the clock on the server. i.e., the clock on the client's computer is 5 minutes ahead of the clock on the server.
+The approximate amount of difference between the time on the client's computer and the clock on the server. e.g., the clock on the client's computer is 5 minutes ahead of the clock on the server.

 ### Date/Time format test
 When the JavaScript function toLocaleString() is called on a date it can reveal information about the language of the browser via the names of days and months.